Azure/azure-init/README.md

 Azure-init supports customization through configuration files.
 The default configuration path is `/etc/azure-init/azure-init.toml`, but additional configuration can be provided in the `/etc/azure-init/azure-init.toml.d/` directory.

-For detailed information about configuration options and structure, see [configuration.md](doc/configuration.md).
+For detailed information about configuration options and structure, see [Configuration Documentation](doc/configuration.md).

 ## Testing